ghaschel/vscode-angular-html/README.md

 ## Element differentiation (HTML/SVG/Custom/Angular)

-> The highlighting displayed in this specific section is not part of the legacy color customization, and can be achieved by changing this [extension' settings](docs/SETTINGS.md).
+> The highlighting displayed in this specific section is not part of the custom color customization, and can be achieved by changing this [extension' settings](docs/SETTINGS.md).

 > See [Angular-specific list](docs/ANGULAR-SPECIFIC-TAGS.md)